-As you can see from the the sketches below, clipped rigs are more complex than the flapper rigs, involving two additional components:~
+As you can see from the sketches below, clipped rigs are more complex than the flapper rigs, involving two additional components:~

-Each of these 1, 2 and 3-hook clipped rigs terminates in a link clip rather than a bait clip, which means that an impact lead must be used to privide a clip for the lower hook to be clipped to.
+Each of these 1, 2 and 3-hook clipped rigs terminates in a link clip rather than a bait clip, which means that an impact lead must be used to provide a clip for the lower hook to be clipped to.

 In the 2 and 3-hooked rigs, the rolling swivel at the inner end of the dropper has been replaced by a cascade swivel which incorporates a clip for the hook above it.

 Still with me?
 We'll take a look at the various options for clipping down your bait, then all will become clear...

 First, the bait clip...

 This is a small refinement to the link clip for connecting your casting lead to the end of the rig body line.